 If you’re aiming for projects beyond the neighborhood, consider getting a journeyman electrician license.
 This takes you a level above apprenticeship and sets you up for a master electrician license in the long run.

 In the next few years, more employment opportunities will be available for natural problem solvers and fixers like yourself.
 Roll up your sleeves and take a chance.
+Check out a job board online, or in local career centers.
 Give the manual labor careers above a try.

 You might not get gold medallions and be showered by kisses and praises like Felix.
 But, at the very least, you’ll be happy with your job.
 Plus, you get to say the catchphrase, “I can fix it!” as much as you want.